Guide to Visiting Greenwich, London in 2026: What to See and Do

 What to do in Greenwich

-The Cutty Sark was built in the 1870s to carry tea and gained fame as one of the fastest ships of its time.
+The Cutty Sark was built in 1869 and launched in Dumbarton, Scotland.
+It was designed to carry tea from China as fast as possible, and it quickly became famous as one of the fastest ships of its day.

 Today, you can tour the ship and learn about life at sea.